 Despite strong opinions on all sides, there isn’t hidden research somewhere that tells us exactly when to introduce personal devices to our kids.
 On the one hand, a device may allow kids opportunities for much-needed independence.
 On the other hand, fully connected smartphones open portals to online spaces, distractions, and content that many children struggle to manage.

 When it comes to the question, “At what age should I get my kid a phone?” most experts are reluctant to pinpoint a specific age.
 That’s because each young person and family system has unique needs, strengths, and vulnerabilities.
-There are plenty of fourteen-year-olds who do fine with their phones and plenty of seventeen-year-olds who struggle.
+There are plenty of thirteen-year-olds who do fine with their phones and plenty of seventeen-year-olds who struggle.

 The reality is that we don’t need to wait for definitive, causal proof that early device ownership leads to mental health issues to decide to delay smartphone use.
 There are plenty of compelling reasons to avoid handing a fully loaded smartphone to young people and wishing them luck.